-Sean talked about wanting to put a book together when the topic came up and he mentioned he didn’t have a print portfolio, so we got started on a fresh edit to showcase his body of work to new clients.
-He shoots the whole gamut of fashion—from bubbly tween and teen work, to high-fashion, almost fine art images.
+Sean talked about wanting to put a book together when the topic came up and mentioned that he didn’t have a print portfolio, so we got started on a fresh edit to showcase his body of work to new clients.
+He shoots the whole gamut of fashion—from bubbly tween and teen work to high-fashion, almost fine art images.
 It was the latter type of work that he was looking to do more of, but we also didn’t want to discount the work that had already gotten him some great clients.
-I knew everything could live together in one print portfolio, it was just a matter of finding the right transitions to make it happen.
+We knew everything could live together in one print portfolio, it was just a matter of finding the right transitions to make it happen.

-All said and done the final edit does a great job of advertising Sean’s skills—creating emotive fashion images, no matter the age of the audience, and telling a story.
+All said and done, the final edit does a great job of advertising Sean’s skills: creating emotive fashion images, no matter the age of the audience, and telling a story.
 And it doesn’t hurt that he was such a great person to work with!
 This is what he had to say about the process:

-One of the most daunting tasks we face as photographers is to cull through, organize and arrange our work in a coherent way that not only speaks accurately to who we are as artists but is compelling enough to gain us new clients.
+One of the most daunting tasks we face as photographers is to cull through, organize, and arrange our work in a coherent way that not only speaks accurately to who we are as artists but is compelling enough to gain us new clients.
 I for one hate this and get easily overwhelmed.
-I was glad to have Morgans help through this process.
+I was glad to have Morgan’s help through this process.
 She was able to bring a new, objective eye to my work.
 This helped re-enforce some things I already liked but also opened my eyes to some images I wouldn’t have considered.
 As photographers, we fall in love with images for various reasons, most of which have little to do with whether or not the image is actually good.
 Morgan’s deft hand and willingness to make interesting juxtapositions allowed me to see my work in a new light.
 I’m super pleased with the resulting portfolio of images.
 Can’t wait to get it out in the world!